jonana-split/Joanna-Mijares-FIEA-Portfolio/PageRank Project/README.md

 This project focuses on making a PageRank system, similar to what Google employs when determining website popularity.
 Using an adjacency list, websites and their degrees of connection were taken into consideration to develop an accurate ranking.

-Power iterations......

 ## File Contents
 ### AdjacencyList.cpp
-This is the file with the most code.
-This is where the AVL tree is structured along with several helper functions.
+This is where websites are parsed and ranked.
 ### AdjacencyList.h
 The header file where functions are established.
 ### main.cpp